khrynczenko/RadioStream/README.md

 `apt-get install -y libx11-dev libfreetype6 libfreetype6-dev libxft-dev libxcursor-dev`

 ### Windows
 Again the easiest way is to use *CMake*.
-Following command is for *Visual Studio 15 2017* but you can use any version that supports *C++17*.
+Command below is for *Visual Studio 15 2017* but you can use any version that supports *C++17*.

 `cmake -G "Visual Studio 15 2017 Win64"`